|

 called "The Meatloaf Incident and Other Adventures" that is

 based on his experiences growing up in Hebron.
-He then went to
+After receiving

-He is currently the Treasurer of the Saratoga County Historical Society
+of the Saratoga County Historical Society (Brookside) Board of

 After noticing many ruins around the Town of Milton, he began

 researching the town's history.
-After stumbling upon the old trolley
+The discovery of an old trolley

-railroad bed behind his house, he was motivated to write a book
+railroad bed behind his house motivated him to write a book

 about the line's history.
 That project naturally led to another one